 Our regeneration and Christ’s resurrection manifest and anticipate something still future: the resurrection of our bodies—a consummate and everlasting body, no longer susceptible to sin, temptation, suffering, death, or decay.
-Christ’s resurrection is the “first-fruits” of our resurrection—if he is our head and the church is his body, the resurrection of the head guarantees and anticipates the resurrection of the body (1Cor 15:44–55).
+Christ’s resurrection is the “first-fruits” of our resurrection—that is, if he is our head and the church is his body, then the resurrection of the head guarantees and anticipates the resurrection of the body (1Cor 15:44–55).
 His body is the “spiritual” body of the “heavenly man” (1Cor 15:46, 49)—that is, a body that is from the Spirit, from above.
-Our regenerated and inaugurated new natures by the Spirit, too, is a guarantee of us partaking of this new resurrected body (Eph 1:13–14).
+Our new nature regenerated and inaugurated by the Spirit, too, is a guarantee of us receiving this new resurrected body (Eph 1:13–14).
 Though our bodies are decaying now, our “inner self is being renewed day by day,” as we look to the things yet unseen and eternal (2Cor 4:16–18).

 As Paul reminds us, all of creation anticipates in eager longing the redemption (and resurrection) of our bodies—for the appearance of our glorified bodies is concomitant with the consummate renewal of all creation: